How good is a Flexsteel sofa?

-Many (but not all) of these high performance fabrics including Crypton and Sunbrella cost substantially more than the old microfibers that dominated mid priced upholstery 20 years ago.
+- Many (but not all) of these high performance fabrics, including Crypton, Sunbrella and Bella-Dura cost substantially more than the old microfibers that dominated mid priced upholstery until recently.

-Other high performance fabrics (including most of the brands using 100% olefin fibers) are closer in price to the old Microfibers.
+- Other high performance fabric brands (including Revolution and LiveSmart) are closer in price to the old microfibers they are rapidly replacing.

-The majority of reclining furniture is purchased with either leather, bonded leather or faux leather.
+The majority of reclining furniture is purchased with either leather, bonded leather, faux leather or leather match.
 Click here to see the difference between these different materials.